wikimedia/wvui/readme.md

 -   Each component should be entirely independent and usable in any context.
 Parents can specify the presentation of their children (for example, `display: flex`) but no component should expect to only exist in a given container.
+-   Storybook-specific styles are prefixed with sb-.
+-   Storybook-specific styles have their own Less files that end in .stories.less.

 [box-sizing]: https://developer.mozilla.org/docs/Web/CSS/box-sizing